asalom/swifttalking.com/_posts/2018-11-15-writing-mocks-manually-in-swift.md

 }
 ```

 See?
-We decorated Apple's `UserDefaults` with our own protocol named `Defaults` where we defined functions with the same signature that `UserDefaults` has. `Counter` then declares a `Defaults` constant that gets injected through the initializer using a default value of `UserDefaults.standard` but with type `Defaults`, which is our own protocol.
+We decorated Apple's `UserDefaults` with our own protocol named `Defaults` where we defined functions with the same signature that `UserDefaults` has. `Counter` then declares a `Defaults` instance variable that gets injected through the initializer using a default value of `UserDefaults.standard` but with type `Defaults`; which is our own protocol.
 We can now use the exact same technique as before to implement our own `DefaultsMock` in the test target.

 ```swift
 class DefaultsMock: Defaults {